United Airlines Announces Huge Boeing 787 Order - UrduPoint

 "This is an opportunity for Boeing to ramp up at Charleston, perhaps with two production shifts," said Michel Merluzeau, director of aerospace and defense analysis at AIR consultancy.

+At the Charleston, South Carolina factory, Boeing fabricates composite materials that are then used to construct part of the fuselage at the plant.
+The facility also does final assembly of the jets, which includes major body parts built in other locales around the world.

-In October 2020, Boeing consolidated manufacturing of the 787 to Charleston, ending production of the wide-body jet in Washington state in an efficiency move as it battled financial losses during the Covid-19 downturn.
+In October 2020, Boeing consolidated assembly of the 787 to Charleston, after previously also assembling the wide-body jet in Washington state.

+Boeing currently employs about 5,000 in South Carolina, down from peak levels.
+Deal expects "gradual" growth of the workforce at the factory, but did not project specifics.

 At its investor day in November, Boeing officials outlined a plan to restore 787 production to 10 passenger jets per month.